wdrbork/allergy-alert/reports/oct25.md

 - Look at the datasets and plan a structure for the database

 #### Progress and Issues:
-What I did:
+What I did: I made python code to parse the data into something that will be insertable into database

-What worked:
+What worked: Using python to read the data and then parse it.

-What I learned:
+What I learned: I learned more about pandas and how to use pandas to parse the data into what I needed.

-Where I had trouble:
+Where I had trouble: I had some trouble reading the data because of how large it is.

-Where I was blocked:
+Where I was blocked: There was nothing that was really blocking me this week

 #### Plans for next week:
--
+- I plan to learn more about MongoDB
--
+- Insert data into MongoDB

 ### Caitlyn Rawlings
 #### Last Week's Goals: